 The design concept was inspired by the clients’ strong family values and their desire to create a comfortable and functional home for everyone.
 The layout was carefully planned to balance the common areas and the private spaces, using design elements that foster a sense of connection and intimacy among the family members, while respecting their individual needs and preferences.

-The house needed major remodeling.
-While designing the layout for the bedrooms, living room, kitchen, and family room, special attention was paid to the car and foot traffic generated by the adjacent Hopkins Street.
-This meant that the private to public space configuration/transition had to begin from the backyard and gradually progress to the front yard.
-The backyard was secluded since it was further away from Hopkins Street and its traffic and was surrounded by the neighboring houses’ backyards.
-This meant there was an opportunity to place the bedrooms, kitchen, and family room next to the backyard to benefit from its seclusion.
+The house required extensive renovation.
+We considered the car and foot traffic from the nearby Hopkins Street when we planned the layout for the bedrooms, living room, kitchen, and family room.
+We decided to create a gradual transition from the private to public space, starting from the backyard and moving to the front yard.
+The backyard was more private because it was farther from Hopkins Street and its noise and was enclosed by the other houses’ backyards.
+We took advantage of this opportunity and located the bedrooms, kitchen, and family room adjacent to the backyard to enjoy its privacy.

-The existing main entrance was placed at the center of the front elevation where it felt unprotected as it was facing the street.
-Our design proposed moving the main entrance to the left of the building and the center of the house to make the house less accessible to the passersby.
-We added an entry porch with dual benefits – providing a transitional space as well as weather protection for the main entrance.
+The original main entrance was in the middle of the front facade where it was exposed to the street.
+Our design suggested shifting the main entrance to the left side of the building and the center of the house to make the house less visible to the pedestrians.
+We also added an entry porch that served two purposes – offering a transitional space and weather protection for the main entrance.

-The new foyer leads to the stairs ascending to the upper floor and arriving at a private hallway, which leads to the master bedroom, kids’ bedrooms, and the bath and laundry closet.
-The second floor thus becomes a private zone in the remodeled house.
-By doing this the design not only provided a much-needed private zone, but it also took advantage of the natural lighting and ventilation available at the elevated space to benefit the master bedroom and the kids’ bedroom.
+The upper floor stairway leads to a secluded hallway that opens to the master bedroom, kids’ bedrooms, and the bath and laundry closet.
+The upper floor becomes a private zone for the family in the remodeled house.
+This design also makes use of the natural light and ventilation that the elevated space offers for the master bedroom and the kids’ bedroom.